oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 ##### Image creation prerequisites
 1. The `JAVA_HOME` environment variable must be set and must reference a valid JDK 8 or 11 installation.
 1. Copy the sample to a new directory; for example, use the directory `/tmp/mii-sample`.
+In the directory name, `mii` is short for "model in image".
+Model in image is one of three domain home source types supported by the operator.
+To learn more, see [Choose a domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}})

    ```shell
    $ mkdir /tmp/mii-sample